adnancore/microsoft-community-training/microsoft-community-training/learner-experience/pwa-app.md

 ## Step 5: View and consume course content

-1. On the **My Course** page, select the Learning Path or Course item, which you want to view and learn.
+1. On the **My Course** page, select the Course item which you want to view and learn.

 2. Every course consists of a course description, lessons, and assessments (graded or non-graded) as shown in the course outline.
 You will see a green circled tick mark once a course item is completed:

     :::image type="content" source="../media/pwaoffvoureview.png" alt-text="pwaofflinecourseview":::

-3. To view any lesson content or attempt a practice quiz, select the course item in the outline.
+3. To view any lesson content or attempt an assessment, select the course item in the outline.

 4. On successful completion of the course, you'll receive a certificate if enabled by the administrator.